 - Opinion polling, election forecasting, and actuarial science

 Suppose X1, X2, …, Xn are independent and identically distributed (i.i.d.) random variables with finite mean μ and finite variance σ2.
-Define the sample mean:
+The sample mean is defined as:

 X̄ = (X₁ + X₂ + ... + Xₙ) / n